biocore/pyqi/doc/index.rst

 The :ref:`using-pyqi-in-your-project` series of tutorials will then give you an idea of how you could integrate pyqi into your project.
 This includes suggestions on :ref:`how to organize your project's repository to look like other repositories that make use of pyqi <organizing-your-repository>`, and :ref:`how to define a driver script <defining-your-command-driver>` (similar to the ``pyqi`` command which you'll become familiar with in the :ref:`Getting Started <getting-started>` tutorials) that will give your users access to the commands in your project.

-As the pyqi project stabilizes, we'll include additional :ref:`documentation for advanced developers <advanced-topics>`, who are interested in things like defining new interface types (though this is not something that is ever required for most developers).
+As the pyqi project matures, we'll include additional :ref:`documentation for advanced developers <advanced-topics>`, who are interested in things like defining new interface types (though this is not something that is ever required for most developers).

 How do I get help with pyqi?
 ----------------------------